int-elligence/Pawculus/README.md

 # Pawculus
-Site for our new product "Pawculus Rufft", virtual reality for dogs.
+Site for our new product "Pawculus Rufft": virtual reality for dogs.